0xWOLAND/website/src/content/blog/japan-summer.md

     </i>
 </div>

 But I wasn't here for a week.
 I was there for months.
 I came alone, with almost no Japanese, and with the quiet certainty of a first breakup that arrived a month into the summer.
 The city did not greet me as a guest.
-It simply continued, swallowed me whole, and I had to keep up.
+It simply continued, pulled me under without drama, and I had to keep up.

+I remember stopping at the mouth of one of Shinjuku's back alleys -- so narrow it felt like the city was folding its shoulder inward.
+The signs stacked upward in layers, bars and ramen shops tucked behind every corner.
+[Touts](https://www.reddit.com/r/JapanTravelTips/comments/171g19m/i_know_to_avoid_touts_in_kabukicho_but_what_red/) in gaudy fake chains moved in and out like it was nothing.
+Inside, the electronic light thinned.
+I stood there with my dedicated hotspot iPhone 4 that my cousin lent me half-dead in my pocket.
+If I went in and didn't come out, it wouldn't be a tragedy here in a city of 15 million.
+It would be a missing person report in a language I could hardly speak, and then silence.

 The first night I arrived, I couldn't find my Airbnb.
 I walked the block twice, misread the entrances, slipped into the wrong building.
 There was a FamilyMart on the corner and a narrow back alley that smelled like damp concrete.
 I messaged the host.
 Again.
 And again, until I found the door.